SwingSmart Tutorial Videos

 The SwingSmart System uses advanced avionic chips which translate your movements into positional data about your golf club throughout your swing.

-The data is transmitted wirelessly from the SwingSmart sensor module via Bluetooth to your iPad or iPhone.
+The data is transmitted wirelessly from the SwingSmart sensor module via Bluetooth to your iPad or iPhone or Android device.
 We designed our own Bluetooth radio from the ground up to be used in the rigorous golf environment to ensure a better and faster connection.

 Your SwingSmart connects to your smartphone exactly the same way a Bluetooth Cellular headset does.
 First, make sure the SwingSmart is fully charged and turned ON.
 Find the SETTINGS icon on your smartphone or tablet and tap it to enter.
-Tap the GENERAL section and then the BLUETOOTH section.
+Then tap the BLUETOOTH section.
 Make sure the BLUETOOTH slider is turned ON.
-Once the Bluetooth is ON, you should see a list of the Bluetooth devices that are in range and discoverable by your smartphone or tablet.
+Once the Bluetooth is ON, you should see a list of the Bluetooth devices that are in range of your smartphone or tablet.
+Next, follow the instructions for your particular device.

 We agree you shouldn't have to care about what "connecting", "pairing", or even "BlueTooth" means.
 It's confusing and has nothing to do with what you really want to do - work on your swing!
 However, we all have to bow to the Wireless Gods and trudge through some of the claptrap they force on us.